umutank/auto-gene-annotation/README.md

 # UniProt and GO Term Annotation Script

+---

+## Citation
+If you use this script in your research, please cite:

+> Umut Tank.
+(2025).
+UniProt and GO Term Annotation Script.
+GitHub Repository.
+Available at: [https://github.com/umutank/auto-gene-annotation.git]

+---

 ## Overview
 This Jupyter Notebook (`Uniprot GO terms final 2.ipynb`) provides an automated pipeline to annotate gene symbols with detailed biological information from the UniProt and g:Profiler databases.
 It is designed for researchers who need to enrich protein or gene lists with molecular function, biological processes, cellular components, pathway memberships, and protein complex participation.